PavelHlebinski/BattleShip/README.md

 | 9  |   |   |   |   |   |   |   |   |   |
 | 10  |   |   |   |   |   |   |   |   |   |

-Expamle of entered coordinate: F4
+Example of entered coordinate: F4